Information for Lobbyists

 - providing information in response to a request by a government representative

-- communicating with a minister in their capacity as a local member (see clause 3.4 of the code).
+- communicating with a minister in their capacity as a local member (see the definition of 'lobbying activities' in subsection 5(1) of the code).

 The code does not apply to lobbyists who make representations to government (or conduct lobbying activity) on behalf of their employer ('in-house' lobbyists), as these representations are considered sufficiently transparent.